TREX-CoE/trexio/README.md

 [![build](https://github.com/TREX-CoE/trexio/actions/workflows/actions.yml/badge.svg)](https://github.com/TREX-CoE/trexio/actions/workflows/actions.yml)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/TREX-CoE/trexio)

 TREXIO is an open-source file format and library developed for the storage and manipulation of data produced by quantum chemistry calculations.
-It is designed with the goal of providing a reliable and efficient method of storing and exchanging wave function parameters and matrix elements, making it an important tool for researchers in the field of quantum chemistry.
+It is designed with the goal of providing a reliable and efficient method of storing and exchanging wave function parameters and matrix elements.
 The library consists of a front-end implemented in the C programming language and two different back-ends: a text back-end and a binary back-end utilizing the HDF5 library which enables fast read and write operations.
 It is compatible with a variety of platforms and has interfaces for the Fortran, Python, OCaml and Rust programming languages.

 ## Minimal requirements (for users):